Family & Consumer Sciences

 Child Care Provider Training

 Morgan and Oconee County Extension Agent, Leigh Anne Aaron provides approved training to help child care providers meet state licensing requirements.
-Training Flyer Spring 2018 Here is a list of the training sessions offered this Spring in 2018:
+Training Flyer Spring and Summer 2018

 The two above sessions will be held at the Oconee County Civic Center, 2661 Hog Mountain Road, Watkinsville, GA 30677.
 Time: 6-8 p.m.
-Fee: $15 per session (includes materials and dinner).
+Fee: see above (includes materials and dinner).

 Call Leigh Anne Aaron to RSVP or if you have questions: (706) 342-2214 (Morgan Co.) or (706) 769-3946 (Oconee Co.).